Bank of America boosts hiring, worker pay amid coronavirus outbreak

 Banks have been balancing the need to maintain customer-facing operations while protecting employees and curbing the spread of the virus.

-JPMorgan Chase & Co (JPM.N), the largest U.S. bank by assets, said earlier this week that it would temporarily shut 20% of its branch network in light of the outbreak and pay a $1,000 bonus to front-line employees working with customers during the crisis.
+JPMorgan Chase & Co, the largest U.S. bank by assets, said earlier this week that it would temporarily shut 20% of its branch network in light of the outbreak and pay a $1,000 bonus to front-line employees working with customers during the crisis.

 All of Bank of America’s 4,300 branches across the United States remained open as of Friday, a spokesman said.